jdillard/personal-site/_posts/2018-12-12-common-ways-to-customize-sphinx-themes.md

 ### Edit Button

-Allowing less technical user's to easily edit the page they are reading make's it feel a lot more like a traditional CMS system:
+Allowing less technical user's to easily edit the page they are reading, using the editor built into the repository manager, can make it feel a lot more like a traditional CMS system:

 ```liquid
 {% raw %}{% if display_gitlab %}